ConstantRobotics-Ltd/VStabiliser/README.md

 ## decodeCommand method

-**decodeCommand(...)** static method designed to decode command on video stabiliser side.
+The **decodeCommand(...)** static method designed to decode command on video stabiliser side.
 To control a stabiliser remotely, the developer has to develop his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **VStabiliser** interface class contains static method to decode input command (commands should be encoded by methods **encodeSetParamsCommand(...)** or **encodeCommand(...)**).
 The **VStabiliser** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND).
 Method declaration:

 ```cpp
 static int decodeCommand(uint8_t* data, int size, VStabiliserParam& paramId, VStabiliserCommand& commandId, float& value);